 On our second days we started from the opposite direction – simply because this made sense due to the location of our accommodation.
 We started the day at Lower Geyser Basin and finished at West Thumb Geyser Basin.

-Yellowstone is the largest active geyser field in the world and there are more than 10000 geysers and hot springs in the park.
-So our second day was all about geysers and hot springs and we were really lucky to catch some spectacular eruptions (without waiting for long hours 😀 ).
+Yellowstone is the largest active geyser field in the world.
+There are more than 10000 geysers and hot springs in the park.
+So our second day was all about geysers and hot springs, and we were really lucky to catch some spectacular eruptions – without waiting for long hours.

 All of the geyser basins have boardwalks to provide safe access to these geothermal wonders.
 You should stay on the boardwalks and maintained trails, because it’s prohibited and very dangerous to walk elsewhere in the geothermal areas.

 A colorful wonder: Grand Prismatic Spring